jaderiver62/apparatus/README.md

 > DB_PW="{your-password}"

-Finally, run npm start in the command line to generate the apparatus server!
+Finally, run npm start in the command line to generate the apparatus server.

 ---------------------------------------
 ## Testing